 Instructions

-- Combine all ingredients in a bowl.
-Mix well with a spoon.1 tablespoon soy sauce koji1 teaspoon ground sesame seeds½ teaspoon toasted (dark) sesame oilsansho
+- In a small bowl, combine soy sauce koji, ground sesame seeds, and sesame oil.1 tablespoon soy sauce koji1 teaspoon ground sesame seeds½ teaspoon toasted (dark) sesame oil

 Comments